Rowleylab001/dsrna-survey/chr_toxins/README.md

 ## Workflow

 Josephine Boyer performed exploratory analysis of KHS & KHR toxins in FGSC collection WGS data using local BLASTx and manual filtering.
-The data was later analyzed in addition to the Liti collection using the `chrtox_blastn.sh` script.
+The data was later analyzed in addition to the Liti collection using the `chrtox_pipeline.sh` script.
 The scripts used therein were initially written by Mason Shipley and further developed by Angela Crabtree.

-	$ chmod a+x chrtox_blastn.sh
+	$ chmod a+x chrtox_pipeline.sh
-	$ ./chrtox_blastn.sh -h
+	$ ./chrtox_pipeline.sh -h

 	-------------------------------------------------------
 	options: